 Cautiously I opened my door and saw a pistol-packing, quasi-uniformed guard.
 “Passport photo, you have passport photo?”
 I immediately handed over my passport.
 Then he requested my train ticket, which I surrendered.
 Several minutes passed, and as he handed back my documents, added, “Have a nice trip.”

-Still shaking, I extended my free hand and accepted my newly stamped passport.
+Still shaking from this second intrusion, I extended my free hand and accepted my newly stamped passport.
 He didn’t leave.
-Instead, he stepped into my compartment.
-He looked under the small wooden platform bed.
+Instead, I was pushed aside and he stepped into my compartment.
+The “whatever-he-was” looked underneath the small wooden platform bed.
 Standing on tiptoe, he peered into the overhead storage area.
-Finding no one and nothing of interest, he said, “Have a nice trip.”
+Finding no one and nothing of interest, he pivoted and muttered, “Have a nice trip.”
+Yeah, right.

-If the conductor had told me that both the Hungarian and Romanian police would board the train in the middle of the night, this incredibly frightening experience could have been avoided.
+If our conductor had told me that both the Hungarian and Romanian police would board the train in the middle of the night, this incredibly frightening experience could have been avoided.
+To her, it probably was an everyday event.
 Chalk it up to experience.

-On my morning jaunt to the bathroom, almost every compartment door was open with no one inside.
+On my early morning jaunt to the bathroom, almost every compartment door was open with no one inside.
 Quite a contrast from the previous night when there wasn’t a single door open, with voices heard from within.
-Now the coach was eerily empty.
+Now the coach was eerily empty, despite so few stops during the night.

 Our train rumbled past the distant snowcapped Carpathian mountains, springtime’s newly plowed fields, and small-town station masters who held simple red or green signal signs.
 These were the highlights of my trip.